 There has been mixed progress on priority actions to achieve better outcomes for those disproportionately impacted by suicide.
-While the NSPLP includes increased funding for some, this fund was substantially over-subscribed and many projects have not received the dedicated investment that is required.
+While the NSPLSP included an expansion of funding, it is noted that the program received a large number of applications which exceeded the total allocated funds available.

-The 2022 Budget failed to substantially invest in a number of high-risk cohorts, including men, LGBTQI+ and Aboriginal and Torres Strait Islander communities.

-Despite males representing three out of four suicide dates, the National Agreement did not consider them in the list of priority cohorts.
+Substantial investment is required in a number of high-risk cohorts, including men, LGBTQI+ and Aboriginal and Torres Strait Islander communities.
+Despite males representing three out of four suicide deaths, the National Agreement did not consider them in the list of priority cohorts.
 Strategy, funding and collaboration with people of lived experience are essential to progressing this recommendation.

 Strategic and coordinated approaches which address the structural drivers that contribute to high rates of poor mental health outcomes and suicidality are needed.
-For example, in LGBTIQ+ communities discrimination and stigma are linked to poor mental health outcomes.
+For example, in LGBTIQ+ communities, discrimination and stigma are linked to poor mental health outcomes.
 Across priority cohorts, there is a need to genuinely partner with those disproportionately impacted by suicide such as Aboriginal and Torres Strait Islander people by supporting their plans and frameworks.